Meet the team

 Director of Operations

-Pauline joined the team in July 2022 bringing extensive experience within the field of learning disability, autism, mental health, homelessness services, and complex service delivery.
-Having had extensive experience of working as Director of Services with another large care provider, she is very skilled in relation to leading teams to provide the quality of service required for each person.
+Pauline joined Scottish Autism in July 2022, bringing extensive experience across learning disability, autism, mental health and homelessness services, as well as in managing complex service delivery.
+Previously a Director of Services with a major care provider, she is highly skilled in leading teams to deliver high‑quality, person‑centred support.

 Katherine Wainwright